adityaoberai/valentines-day-sonnet-generator/README.md

-# 🤖 Node Prompt ChatGPT Function
+# 🤖 Valentine's Day Sonnet Generator

-Ask question, and let OpenAI GPT-3.5-turbo answer.
+Enter a name and generate an sonnet featuring their name for Valentine's Day using GPT-4

 ## 🧰 Usage